Turning Objective Data into Emotional Response

 Marketing is a vast, often turbulent topic.
 It becomes even more daunting when you take out the analytical aspects and toss in words like “creative.”
-Nevertheless, creative marketing campaigns are the crux of your success.
+Nevertheless, brand strategy and creative marketing campaigns are the crux of your success.
 Without them, you lack the means to reach and engage with your audience.

 What is creative marketing, though?
 How should your analytics strategy work in this regard?
 How do you get from having objective marketing data to ideating, strategizing, and then embarking on a creative marketing campaign?
 Quite often, it is something that is an afterthought, despite representing 80% of your campaign’s success.